microsoft/TypeScript-wiki/Breaking-Changes.md

 Previously, for the files `one.ts` and `two.ts`, an import of `"one"` in `two.ts` would resolve to `one.ts` if they resided in the same directory.

 In TypeScript 1.6, `"one"` is no longer equivalent to "./one" when compiling with CommonJS.
-Instead, it is searched as relative to an appropriate `node_modules` folder as would be resolved by runtimes such as NodeJS.
-This is to better reflect the semantics of the equivalent JavaScript.
+Instead, it is searched as relative to an appropriate `node_modules` folder as would be resolved by runtimes such as Node.js.
+For details, see [the issue that describes the resolution algorithm](https://github.com/Microsoft/TypeScript/issues/2338).

 **Example:**